google/flax/flip/README.md

 ## How to start a FLIP

 First, create an issue with the [FLIP label].
+All pull requests that relate to the FLIP (i.e. adding the FLIP itself as well as any implementing pull requests) should be linked to this issue.

-Make a copy of `0000-template.md` and rename it to `0000-your-flip.md` - the number will later be changed to the pull request that dded the FLIP.
+Then create a pull request that consists of a copy of the `0000-template.md` renamed to `0000-your-flip.md` - the number changed should match the pull request that adds the FLIP.

 [FLIP label]: https://github.com/google/flax/issues?q=label%3A%22Type%3A+FLIP%22